TIBCOSoftware/tci-flogo/samples/app-dev/API-Development/REST/rest-ssl-certs-k8s-secret/readme.md

 # REST Sample: Supporting SSL Certificates from K8s Secret for REST Service and Client

+The app must be designed with Flogo Extension for VS Code v1.1.1 and above.

 This sample demonstrates how to support SSL certificates for a REST service and client using Kubernetes secrets.
 Two approaches are provided: